rikulo/rikulo-docs/docs/Layouts/Fundamentals/Attributes_of_Layout_and_Profile.md

 3. If `foo.width` is specified, it is used.
 4. If none of them is specified, it is assumed to be `content`.

-Notice that it also means that the width (and height) set in the profile property has the higher priority than [View:set:width](api:view).
+Notice that it also means that the width (and height) set in the profile property has the higher priority than [View.width](api:view:set).